 An efficient proposal streamlines the professional relationship between outside stakeholders and your organization.

-Typically, a project proposal includes an executive summary of your goals, i.e., what you want to accomplish, a description of objectives, and plans for achieving them.
+Typically, it will include an executive summary of your goals i.e. what you want to accomplish, a description of your objectives, and plans for achieving these.

 What is the purpose of a project proposal, and why do you need it?

-Creating a proposal allows an organization to establish a formal, logical presentation to a project backer or an outside contributor/worker.
+Writing a project proposal allows an organization to formally present its ideas, to a project backer or outside contributor/worker.

-- The primary purpose of a proposal is to attract a sponsor or financier to invest in your new project, service, or program.
+- The primary purpose of writing a proposal for a project is to attract a sponsor or financier to invest in your project, service, or program.

-- The project proposal is there to get all team members aligned in their thinking, facing the same direction and setting the same goals and priorities.
+- The project proposal is there to get all team members aligned in their thinking, facing in the same direction, and sharing the same goals and priorities.

-- Lastly, proposals are a great way to decide on new budget adjustments and overall pricing, hiring decisions, etc.
+- Proposals are also a great tool to help you decide on budget adjustments and overall pricing, hiring decisions, etc.

-A project proposal is the sum of the initial steps to get the endeavor up and running.
+A project proposal is the sum of the initial steps to get an endeavor up and running.

-In that sense, drafting a clear project proposal early on comes with the following advantages:
+In this sense, writing a clear proposal early on comes with the following advantages:

-- Coherent proposals clarify project requirements and business goals, make them aligned, and help convey expected outcomes in a way everyone can understand.
+- Coherent proposals clarify project requirements and business goals, make sure these are aligned, and help convey expected outcomes in a way everyone can understand.

 - Well-established proposals prove the feasibility and applicability of a project.

-- With a clear proposal, you can establish the base structure of the project and its organization upfront.
-This is a way to significantly reduce misalignments, leading to better collaboration and decision-making.
+- Writing a clear proposal for a project, means you can establish the basic structure of the project and its organization upfront.
+This is one way to significantly reduce misalignments, leading to better collaboration and decision-making.

-- A comprehensive proposal helps in better identifying the required resources (personnel, hardware, software, and budget), which enables their efficient allocation and management.
+- A comprehensive proposal helps to better identify required resources (e.g. personnel, hardware, software, and budget), which enables their efficient allocation and management.

-- A well-established project proposal, by detecting potential risks and challenges in advance, helps teams to develop strategies for mitigating those risks, thus reducing the chances of project failure.
+- A well-drafted project proposal, by detecting potential risks and challenges in advance, helps teams develop strategies for mitigating these, thus reducing the chances of project failure.

-- A proposal with a well-defined project timeline and set milestones helps in managing time more efficiently, ensuring that the project is completed within the agreed upon timeframe.
+- Writing a project proposal with a defined timeline and set milestones helps in managing time more efficiently, ensuring the project is completed within the agreed-upon timeframe.

-- By having a detailed project proposal, it’s possible to make estimations accurate and effective.
+- With a detailed project proposal, it’s possible to make estimate accurate and effective.